matthewdavidrodgers/what-the-duck/README.md

 git clone https://github.com/matthewdavidrodgers/what-the-duck.git
 cd what-the-duck
 ```
-Build the project using one of the provided makefiles.
+Build the project using one of the provided Makefile..
 Due to compiler differences, specify whether you are building on a mac or linux machine.
 For OSX:
 ```
-make -f makefile.mac
+make -f Makefile.mac
 ```
 For linux:
 ```
-make -f makefile.linux
+make -f Makefile.linux
 ```

 ## Running and playing the game